kylinanddragon/GITHUB_1701213097-PHBS_TQFML-Project/README.md

 We can derive some information from borrower's description about the intent of borrowing, "urgent" borrowers are more likely to get loans compared to "stable" borrowers due to they provide higher interest rate and the certificate information are not mattered so much considering the analysis in first part.

 ### Further extension
+Match interest rate with short-term treasury bond rate/ Extrapolate on other p2p platforms/ Tracking data of one special p2p contract to see how long it takes to gather money(Related with limited attention)